maureenreily/Company-Indices/README.md

   - **Governance Weight**: 0.3

 These weights reflect the tech industry’s specific ESG priorities, balancing environmental and governance concerns with social responsibility.
 This structure also makes the dataset adaptable to further analysis and comparison across other industries.

+Sample Analysis
+The dataset allows for hypothetical analysis of ESG performance within the Technology industry.
+For instance:
+- **ESG Score Comparisons**: Compare ESG scores across fictional companies to identify patterns in Environmental, Social, or Governance strengths.
+- **Weighted Impact of ESG Factors**: Analyze how the assigned weights for each ESG factor influence the overall score, demonstrating the industry's emphasis on environmental and governance practices.
+- **Stakeholder Engagement**: Review how stakeholder engagement varies between hypothetical companies and assess the importance of this metric within the tech industry.

+These analyses illustrate how ESG factors could impact a company’s perceived sustainability and provide insight into how these scores might help guide industry best practices.

 How to Use This Data
 1. Clone this branch to access the ESG dataset.